meekys/plugin.program.steamlink/README.md

 ## Instructions:
 ### 1. Install this plugin.
-- Download [plugin.program.steamlink.zip](https://github.com/meekys/plugin.program.steamlink/releases/latest/) and store it on your Kodi device.
+- Download `plugin.program.steamlink.zip` from the [Releases](https://github.com/meekys/plugin.program.steamlink/releases/latest/) and store it on your Kodi device.
 - In Kodi install Docker from the LibreELEC repository: Add-ons / Install from repository / LibreELEC Add-ons / Services / Docker
 - Reboot LibreELEC to ensure Docker works
 - Go to Add-ons / Install from zip file
-- Select plugin.program.steamlink.zip
+- Select `plugin.program.steamlink.zip`

 ### 2. Enable Remote Play in Steam on your Gaming PC